GRACE UNITED METHODIST CHURCH

 Electronic Giving

-Please consider participating in a our program designed to simplify weekly giving in our congregation.
+Please consider participating in our program designed to simplify weekly giving in our congregation.

 Electronic Giving enables every household or individual to make their church offering using electronic funds transfer (EFT).
 You may already be using EFT to pay your mortgage, car payment or insurance premium through an automatic withdrawal from your checking or savings account.